Even after years of rapid modernization, the values and principles of the Montessori Method of education still persist.

 - The First Lesson: The first Montessori Lesson is an introduction to new concepts and vocabulary.

-The directress or the guide will introduce the child with simple words with the help of materials or image cards.
+The directress or the guide will introduce the child to simple words with the help of materials or image cards.

 - The Second Lesson: After a successful acquaintance with new vocabulary, the second lesson focuses on the association of words with images.